This is how he acts as a father

 How does your child experience the streets?

-— One of the most fun times is when we go out to take shots.
+— One of the most fun times is when we go out to shoot.
 He really enjoys it when he puts me in goal and shoots, or when we play dribbling.
-When we walk around Sant Ildefons, I want him to know that we—his grandfather, grandmother, aunt, and father—were the ones who lived in substandard housing, the ones who practically had to save up to be poor.
-But I also want him to know that he's from a city where people live off their work and not off the exploitation of others, and that you only improve when you fight.
+He knows that he's from a city where people live off their work, not off the exploitation of others, and that you only improve when you fight.

 Principles often take precedence over emotions.
 Do you find it difficult to be strict?